uxrocket/uxrocket.modal/README.md

 Event Name			 | &nbsp;
 -------------------- | -----
-uxrReady             | triggers when uxrModal binds to element for the first time uxrOpen              | triggers when modal windows opens, the overlay and loading screen become visible uxrStart             | triggers when modal content started to fetching, either from a inline source, html output or ajax call, or iframe uxrLoad              | triggers when modal content fetched and inserted to the visible modal screen uxrClose             | triggers when visible modal window closed either from clicking the overlay or close button uxrResize            | triggers when modal contents resized, (resize actions actually working when you set maxHeight or maxWidth options and shows scrollbars when need) uxrRemove            | triggers when uxrModal unbinds from the element.
+uxrready             | triggers when uxrModal binds to element for the first time uxropen              | triggers when modal windows opens, the overlay and loading screen become visible uxrstart             | triggers when modal content started to fetching, either from a inline source, html output or ajax call, or iframe uxrload              | triggers when modal content fetched and inserted to the visible modal screen uxrclose             | triggers when visible modal window closed either from clicking the overlay or close button uxrresize            | triggers when modal contents resized, (resize actions actually working when you set maxHeight or maxWidth options and shows scrollbars when need) uxrremove            | triggers when uxrModal unbinds from the element.

-All these custom events except `uxrResize` also hooked the element itself when plugin is binded, and fires the callback options when triggered. `resize` method automatically called after content loaded to modal and `uxrResize` event triggered.
+All these custom events except `uxrresize` also hooked the element itself when plugin is binded, and fires the callback options when triggered. `resize` method automatically called after content loaded to modal and `uxrresize` event triggered.

 ### Public Methods